 Keeping your dog well-groomed is always important, but especially in the summer.
 A clean, untangled fur coat can help prevent skin problems and help your dog stay cool.
 If you are going away and you’re planning to put your dog into a dog board, make sure they offer to groom your dog as this will help keep your furry friend well looked after whilst you’re away.
 There are so many places that offer this, like boarding a dog near Phoenixville for example, just spend some time doing your research.
 Anyway, in between this it is recommended to keep fur at least one inch long to protect from the sun.
 While you make think that shaving them completely would allow them to stay cool, their coats actually provide built-in climate control and defend against sunburns, twigs, and more.
 You may also want to add an extra bath or two in the summertime.
-Find a shampoo that matches your dog’s skin and coat type, and remember to brush before and after.
+Find a shampoo that matches the skin and coat type of your dog, and remember to brush before and after.
 Regularly brushing can prevent mats, which can trap heat and moisture, causing unwanted skin infections.
-It is also important to regularly check your dog’s ears in the summertime, particularly if they like to swim.
+It is also important to regularly check his or her ears in the summertime, particularly if they like to swim.
 Dogs whose ears fold over are prone to infections.
-Use a cotton ball to gently wipe inside your dog’s earflap.
+Use a cotton ball to gently wipe inside his or her earflap.
 These few simple steps will keep your dog healthy and clean all summer long!

 Signs To Look Out For

-If you’ve done all you can to keep your dog cool, but are still seeing some of the following signs, it may be time to call your vet: Heavy drooling, trouble breathing, rapid heartbeat, dark or red gums/tongue, dizziness, weakness, and agitation.
+If you have done all you can to keep your dog cool, but are still seeing some of the following signs, it may be time to call your vet: Heavy drooling, trouble breathing, rapid heartbeat, dark or red gums/tongue, dizziness, weakness, and agitation.
 All of these symptoms show that your dog may be overheating, and medical action may be necessary!
-If you do need to seek medical attention for your dog in the near future, maybe it would be wise getting Pet Plan Pet Insurance for your four legged friend.
+If you do need to seek medical attention for your dog in the near future, maybe it would be wise getting Pet Plan Pet Insurance for your four-legged friend.